gbif/jekyll-hp-base-theme/_includes/privacyTemplate.md

 {{ site.privacy.name }} operates a website at {{ site.privacy.domain }} and a Help Desk at [{{ site.privacy.helpdeskEmail }}](mailto:{{ site.privacy.helpdeskEmail }}).
 It is {{ site.privacy.name }}’s policy to respect your privacy regarding any information we may collect while operating these sites and services.
 If you have questions about deleting or correcting any personal data you find on our website please contact our support team.

-Controller in the meaning of Art.
+The controller in the meaning of Art.
 4 No. 7 EU General Data Protection Regulation (GDPR) is:

 {{ site.privacy.name }}, [{{ site.privacy.contactEmail }}](mailto:{{ site.privacy.contactEmail }})